SEKOIA-IO/auditd/README.md

 * Disable rules specific to MacOS
 * Do not watch for socket creations
-* Do not watch for Anonymous File Creation
 * Watch for tcp connections
 * Watch for python/perl scripts executions